 Theresa Greenup, RN, NP

 Theresa Greenup joined Rocky Mountain PACE in 2020.

 Theresa received her Master’s of Science in Nursing in Adult-Gerontology Primary Care as a Nurse Practitioner from the University of Cincinnati.
 She has 11 years of experience in both inpatient and outpatient nursing, specializing in geriatric medicine and hospice.
 Her goal for patient care is to work together with participants and their families so that participants are able to maintain their health, independence and the best quality of life for as long as possible

 In her free time Theresa enjoys spending time with her family, playing soccer and hiking.

 Rocky Mountain PACE participants must receive all needed healthcare, including primary care and specialty physician services (other than emergency services) from Rocky Mountain PACE contracted providers.
-Rocky Mountain PACE participants may be fully and personally responsible for costs of any unauthorized out-of-network services.
+Rocky Mountain PACE participants may be fully and/or personally responsible for costs of any unauthorized out-of-network services.